atkins126/cwRuntime/README.md

-	cwThreading   - A system for organizing multi-threaded code. cwUnicode     - A Unicode Codec and string data type to convert between unicode formats. cwVectors     - A simple vector math library.
+	cwThreading   - A system for organizing multi-threaded code. cwUnicode     - A Unicode Codec and string data type to convert between unicode formats. cwVectors     - A simple vector math library. cwTiming      - A high precision timer (where available on target).

 (* Half precision floating point with permission from, and thanks to Marek Mauder at Galfar's Lair: https://galfar.vevb.net *)